 The Su-35S faces a long service, while being at the very beginning of the same.
 Today, the fighters of the type operated by combat units can fight using their basic weapons suites.
-However, in line with the concurrent development and full-rate production concept, advanced types of airlaunched weapons are being integrated with the aircraft, which will make, in the future, the aircraft more effective in battle.
+However, in line with the concurrent development and full-rate production concept, advanced types of air-launched weapons are being integrated with the aircraft, which will make, in the future, the aircraft more effective in battle.
 According to Igor Dyomin, several types of modernised and all-new missiles were integrated with the Su-35S's weapons suite during 2013, though not all of the weapons stipulated by the programme had been ready for the tests on board the fighter.
 Therefore, their tests will continue, with the near-term plans providing for both testing the advanced weapons and expanding the operational envelope of the integrated ones.

 Late last year, when the bugs inevitable in the official tests were debugged, the customer released its relevant reports and a decision was taken to OK the operation of the Su-35S by the Air Force.
 Owing to that, the first batch of aircraft of the type was shipped to the fighter air regiment at Dzyomgi AFB.
-At the same time, the manufacturer, KnAAZ, started modifying the six aircraft, delivered in late 2012, in accordance with the design of the abovementioned Dzyomgi-delivered fighters (socalled Layout 2013).
+At the same time, the manufacturer, KnAAZ, started modifying the six aircraft, delivered in late 2012, in accordance with the design of the above-mentioned Dzyomgi-delivered fighters (so-called Layout 2013).
 The six warplanes were returned to the manufacture during January and February 2014, and their modification had been complete.
 This made the May delivery of the four Su-35S fighters to the RusAF centre in Lipetsk feasible.
+They arrived here on 28 May 2014.

-Lipetsk pilots had an opportunity to get the first impression of the sophisticated aircraft in the course of the long flight across the nation from Komsomolsk-on-Amur to Lipetsk with stopovers in Irkutsk and Chelyabinsk.
+Lipetsk pilots had an opportunity to get the first impression of the advanced aircraft in the course of the long flight across Russia from Komsomolsk-on-Amur to Lipetsk with stopovers in Irkutsk and Chelyabinsk.
 The impression was very positive.

-However, the centre's pilots and engineers are faced with very much work on the Su-35S.
-Maj.-Gen. Alexander Kharchevsky. chief of the Lipetsk centre, opines: "The first thing we will do is to perform all flights under the programme and write flight and tactics manuals for combat unit pilots to learn the Su-35S in full in a most comfortable and effective manner".
+Here is the opinion of two Lipetsk-based pilots, who learnt to fly the Su-35S among the first in RusAF and ferried the Centre's aircraft from Komsomolsk-on-Amur to Lipetsk.